Yipara logoYipara

 Common Cat Dental Conditions

-Cat gum disease is extremely common — studies show 50-90% of cats over age 4 have some form of periodontal disease.
-Cat gum disease stages range from Stage 1 (gingivitis — red, swollen gums that bleed easily, fully reversible) to Stage 4 (severe bone loss with teeth falling out).
-Early cat gum disease symptoms include a red line along the gums, bad breath, and slight bleeding when eating.
+Cat gum problems are extremely common — studies show 50-90% of cats over age 4 have some form of dental concerns.
+Gum problem stages range from Stage 1 (gum inflammation — red, swollen gums that bleed easily, fully reversible) to Stage 4 (severe bone loss with teeth falling out).
+Early gum problem symptoms include a red line along the gums, bad breath, and slight bleeding when eating.
 As it progresses, you'll see receding gums, heavy tartar buildup, loose teeth, and pus.
-What does gum disease look like in cats?
+What do gum problems look like in cats?
 Look for red or purple gums, yellow-brown tartar deposits, and gum recession exposing tooth roots.
 Daily brushing and annual dental cleanings are the best prevention.

-Stomatitis is a devastating condition that affects cats far more often than dogs.
+Severe mouth inflammation is a devastating condition that affects cats far more often than dogs.
 It causes severe, widespread inflammation of the gums, inner cheeks, tongue, and back of the throat.
-Cats with stomatitis experience extreme pain — they may cry when yawning, drool constantly (often blood-tinged), refuse to eat despite being hungry, lose weight rapidly, and have horrific breath.
+Cats with severe mouth inflammation experience extreme pain — they may cry when yawning, drool constantly (often blood-tinged), refuse to eat despite being hungry, lose weight rapidly, and have horrific breath.
 The exact cause is debated, but it's believed to be an immune overreaction to oral bacteria.
-Cat gum disease stomatitis is notoriously difficult to treat.
+Cat severe mouth inflammation is notoriously difficult to treat.
 Many cats require full-mouth or near-full-mouth extraction, which sounds extreme but actually provides dramatic relief in 60-80% of cases.
 Medications alone rarely control it long-term.

-Feline odontoclastic resorptive lesions (FORL), also called tooth resorption, is a cat-specific condition where the tooth structure is gradually destroyed and absorbed by the body.
+Tooth surface deterioration (also called feline tooth surface damage) is a cat-specific condition where the tooth structure is gradually destroyed and absorbed by the body.
 It affects 30-70% of cats, making it one of the most common feline dental problems.
 The tooth develops painful holes or "cavities" usually at or below the gum line, making them hard to spot without dental X-rays.
 Signs include jaw chattering when the area is touched, difficulty eating, drooling, and bleeding gums.
 Unlike human cavities, these cannot be filled — the only treatment is extraction of the affected teeth.
 The cause remains unknown, which is why regular dental checkups with X-rays are crucial.

 Tartar & Plaque Buildup